Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 ## Interoperable

 The data usually need to be integrated with other data.
-In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.
+In addition, data need to interoperate with various applications or workflows for analysis, storage, and processing.

 + I1.
 (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.